Terminal ballistics: Target shooting

 There are also specialized bullets designed for use in long-range precision target shooting with high-powered rifles.
 The designs vary somewhat from manufacturer to manufacturer.
 Research in the 1950s by the U.S. Air Force discovered that bullets are more stable in flight for longer distances and more resistant to crosswinds if the center of gravity is biased to the rear of the center of pressure.
 The MatchKing bullet is an open-tip match design with a tiny aperture in the jacket at the point of the bullet and a hollow air space under the point of the bullet, whereas previous conventional bullets had a lead core that went all the way up to the point.

 The U.S. military now issues ammunition to snipers that use bullets of this type.
-In 7.62×51mm NATO, M852 Match and M118LR ammunition are issued, both of which use Sierra MatchKing bullets; in 5.56×45mm NATO, those U.S. Navy and U.S. Marine snipers who use accurized M16-type rifles are issued the Mk 262 Mod 0 cartridge developed jointly by Black Hills Ammunition and Crane Naval Surface Warfare Center.
+M852 Match and M118LR ammunition are issued for the 7.62×51mm chamber: both use Sierra MatchKing bullets; for 5.56×45mm those U.S. Navy and U.S. Marine snipers who use accurized M16-type rifles are issued the Mk 262 Mod 0 cartridge developed jointly by Black Hills Ammunition and Crane Naval Surface Warfare Center.

 For ultra-long-range precision target shooting with high-powered rifles and military sniping, radically designed very-low-drag (VLD) bullets are available that are generally produced out of rods of mono-metal alloys on CNC lathes.
 The driving force behind these projectiles is the wish to enhance the practical maximum effective range beyond normal standards.
 To achieve this, the bullets have to be very long and normal cartridge overall lengths often have to be exceeded.
 Common rifling twist rates also often have to be tightened to stabilize very long projectiles.
 Such commercially nonexistent cartridges are termed "wildcats".
 The use of a wildcat-based (ultra) long-range cartridge demands the use of a custom or customized rifle with an appropriately cut chamber and a fast-twist bore.